 Director of Bands Emeritus

 Mr. Jim Duren was the Director of Bands at Oak Mountain High School from its opening in the fall of 1999 through the end of the 2011-2012 school year.
-He is thrilled to be returning to the Oak Mountain Band staff for the 2015-2016 school year.

 Prior to coming to Oak Mountain, Mr. Duren was Director of Bands at Mountain Brook Jr. High (1973-1978), Mountain Brook High School (1978-1987) and then Pelham High School (1987 – 1999).

-During his 39 year career, Mr. Duren’s bands have performed throughout the southeastern and midwestern united states, The Bahamas, Toronto Canada and two performances at Carnegie Hall in New York.
+During his 39 year career, Mr. Duren’s bands performed throughout the southeastern and midwestern united states, The Bahamas, Toronto Canada and two performances at Carnegie Hall in New York.

-Mr. Duren is a graduate of Gordo High School in Pickens County.
+Mr. Duren was a graduate of Gordo High School in Pickens County.
 He received his Bachelor’s degree from the University of Alabama.
 While at the University, he was a member and student conductor of the “Million Dollar Band,” Principal Trombonist in the Symphonic Band, Bass Trombonist with the Brass Ensemble, Trombone Choir, University Symphony Orchestra, and the Jazz Ensemble.

-Mr. Duren is a member of the Alabama Music Educators Hall of Fame, Alabama Bandmasters Association (ABA), National Association for Music Education (NAfME), National Band Association, and Phi Beta Mu.
+Mr. Duren was a member of the Alabama Music Educators Hall of Fame, Alabama Bandmasters Association (ABA), National Association for Music Education (NAfME), National Band Association, and Phi Beta Mu.
 In 1996 he was awarded the “John Philip Sousa Legion of Honor Award.”
 In 1999 he was named “Honorary Conductor” of the University of Alabama Wind Ensemble and in 2011 was awarded the “Outstanding Band Director or the Year” award for the state of Alabama by the Rho chapter of Phi Beta Mu Band Director’s fraternity as well as being named “Outstanding Alumni” at the University of Alabama in 2011.
-He is a 2015 inductee into the Alabama Music Educators Hall of Fame.
+He was a 2015 inductee into the Alabama Music Educators Hall of Fame.